Arizona Abortion Laws

 - Prohibiting Abortions Past 20 Weeks of Pregnancy (A.R.S. § 36-2159): Prohibits abortions past 20 weeks gestation, except in the case of a medical emergency.
 Unenforceable due to Isaacson v.
 Horne, 716 F.3d 1213 (9th Cir.
 2013).

 - Prohibition on Backdoor Funding of Abortion Providers (A.R.S. § 35-196.05(B)): Prohibits federal tax dollars that pass through the state from going to abortion providers.
 Unenforceable due to Planned Parenthood Ariz. v.
 Betlach, 727 F.3d 960 (9th Cir.
 2013).

-- Arizona abortion laws recognize the importance of protecting the life of preborn children and vulnerable women.
+- Arizona abortion laws recognize the importance of protecting the lives of unborn babies and vulnerable women.
 Laws requiring consent or that regulate clinics help safeguard women against the dangerous practices of the abortion industry.

 - Abortion is not healthcare, and Americans agree that taxpayers should not be forced to pay for them.
 Arizona law prohibits direct taxpayer-funded abortion, with very limited exceptions.

-- Abortion is a loss for everyone except for those in the abortion business who stand to profit financially by selling abortions.
+- Abortion is a loss for everyone except for those in the abortion business who profit financially by selling abortions.
 That is why, in part, state legislatures have the authority to regulate the abortion industry.
-Arizona’s legislature has established public policy that will, as much as is constitutionally permissible, protect both the life and health of a preborn child and that of the child’s mother.
+Arizona’s Legislature has established public policy that will protect both the life and health of an unborn child and that of the child’s mother.

 - Abortion ends a life and harms the mother, sometimes physically, and often emotionally.
 The abortion industry has shown time and time again that women’s safety is not its first priority.
 So, it is incumbent upon the state to regulate the abortion industry.